aptus/FonB-Documentation/INSTALLATION/INSTALLATION.md

 FonB executable is found in `/phoneb/bin/` directory.
 In order to run FonB, you need to create two files, i.e. phoneb.cfg and users.cfg.
 These files can be created in any of the directories `/etc/phoneb/phoneb.cfg`  or `/usr/local/phoneb/etc/phoneb.cfg`
 Please note that phoneb.cfg and users.cfg should be in a same directory.
 For the sake of example, we will be creating these two files in `/etc/phoneb/`. you need to create this directory by `mkdir /etc/phoneb/`
 #####5.2.1.
 Sample phoneb.cfg
 Here is the sample phoneb.cfg file.
 You can create yours using `vim /etc/phoneb/phoneb.cfg` and then by pressing `a` and then pasting the sample text with necessary chages.
-Once done, press `Esc` and then `:wq` to save the file and exit:
+Once done, press `Esc` and then `:wq` to save the file and hit `Enter` and exit:

 ```
 [PhoneB]